lbogdanskiDev/10xdevs-B2Proof/.docs/endpoints/get-briefs-implementation-plan.md

   const offset = (page - 1) * limit

+  // Build query based on filter
+  // NOTE: We rely on RLS (Row Level Security) policies to automatically filter briefs
+  // to only those the user has access to.
+This eliminates SQL injection risk and
+  // simplifies the query logic.
+See db-plan.md lines 462-465 for RLS policy details.

-  // Build query based on filter let query = supabase.from('briefs').select('*', { count: 'exact' })
+  let query = supabase.from('briefs').select('*', { count: 'exact' })

   if (filter === 'owned') {